ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ls_command="ls"
 ```

 Now the `ls_command` variable stores the command to call the `ls` utility.
-After such a declaration, we can use the variable name for calling the utility.
-It looks the following way:
+You can use the variable this way:
 {line-numbers: false, format: Bash}
 ```
 $ls_command
 ```

 This command calls the `ls` utility without parameters.
-How does it happen?
+How does it work?
 Bash inserts the value of the `ls_command` variable.
 Then the command becomes like this:
 {line-numbers: false, format: Bash}
 ```
 ls
 ```

-After parameter expansion, Bash executes the resulting command.
+Bash executes the resulting `ls` command after the parameter expansion.

-Why don't we use double-quotes when inserting the `ls_command` variable?
-One small change would help to answer this question.
+Why don't we use double quotes when expanding the `ls_command` variable?
+One small change would help us to answer this question.
 Let's add an option to the `ls` utility call.
-Here is an example of such `ls_command` variable:
+Here is the `ls_command` variable declaration for this case:
 {line-numbers: false, format: Bash}
 ```
 ls_command="ls -l"
 ```

-In this case, parameter expansion with double-quotes leads to the error:
+The parameter expansion with double quotes leads to the error now:
 {line-numbers: true, format: Bash}
 ```
 $ "$ls_command"
 ls -l: command not found
 ```

-Double-quotes cause the problem because they prevent word splitting.
-Therefore, the command looks like this after parameter expansion:
+Double quotes cause the problem because they prevent word splitting.
+Therefore, the command looks this way after the parameter expansion:
 {line-numbers: false, format: Bash}
 ```
 "ls -l"
 ```

-This command means that Bash must call a built-in or utility named "ls -l".
+This command asks Bash to call the utility named "ls -l".
 As you remember, the POSIX standard allows spaces in filenames.
-Therefore, "ls -l" is the correct executable filename.
-Removing the quotes solves the problem.
-We meet one of the rare cases when you do not need double-quotes for parameter expansion.
+Therefore, "ls -l" is the correct name for an executable.
+Removing the quotes solves this problem.
+We meet one of the rare cases when you do not need double quotes for the parameter expansion.

-It can happen that you still need double-quotes when reading the command from the variable.
-This task has the solution.
+It can happen that you still need double quotes when reading the command from the variable.
+This issue has a solution.
 Use the `eval` built-in in this case.
-It constructs a command from its input parameters.
-Then Bash does word splitting for this command regardless of double-quotes.
+It constructs the command from its input parameters.
+Then Bash does word splitting for the resulting command regardless of double quotes.

-Here is an example of the `eval` call for processing the `ls_command` variable:
+Here is the `eval` call for processing our `ls_command` variable:
 {line-numbers: false, format: Bash}
 ```
 eval "$ls_command"
 ```

-W> Many Bash manuals claim that it is bad practice to use `eval` and store commands in variables.
+W> Many Bash manuals claim that it is a bad practice to use `eval` and store commands in variables.
 It can lead to serious errors and vulnerabilities.
-In general, this idea is true.
-Be careful and never pass user-entered data to eval.
+This idea is correct in general.
+Be careful and never pass user-entered data to `eval`.

 Now we can rewrite our wrapper script using an associative array.
 Listing 3-17 shows the result.

 {caption: "Listing 3-17.
 The wrapper script for the archiving utilities", line-numbers: true, format: Bash}
 ![`tar-wrapper-array.sh`](code/BashScripting/tar-wrapper-array.sh)

-Here the `utils` array stores matching between the script's options and utility names.
-Using the array, we construct the utility calls easily.
+Here, the `utils` array stores matching between the script's options and utility names.
+Using the array, we construct a call of the right utility.
+The following command does that:

-The utility call looks like this in the script:
 {line-numbers: false, format: Bash}
 ```
 ${utils["$option"]} "${@:2}"
 ```

 Bash reads the utility name from the `utils` array.
 The `option` variable provides the element's key.
 If you pass the wrong option to the script, the corresponding key does not present in `utils`.
-Then Bash inserts an empty string after parameter expansion.
+Then Bash inserts an empty string after the parameter expansion.
 It leads to an error.
 The `if` statement checks the `option` variable and prevents this error.

 The `if` statement checks two Boolean expressions:

-1. The `option` variable, which matches the `$1` parameter, is not empty.
+1. The `option` variable is not empty.

 2. The `utils` array has a key that equals the `option` variable.

 The second expression uses the `-v` option of the [[ operator.
 It checks if the variable has been declared.
-If you have declared it and assigned an empty string, the check passes too.
+This option has one pitfall.
+If you have declared the variable and assigned an empty string, the expression result equals true.
+Please remember about this behavior.

-Our example has shown that replacing the `case` statement with an associative array makes your code cleaner in some cases.
+Our example with the wrapper script shows that replacing the `case` statement with the associative array makes your code cleaner.
 Always consider if this option fits your case when writing scripts.

 {caption: "Exercise 3-6.
 The `case` statement", format: text, line-numbers: false}
 ```